UniOfGreenwich/ELEE1171_Exercises/content/Integrity/Integrity.md

     We take the cube root of a prime number, extract the fractional part, and convert it into a 32-bit binary integer.

-    - Compute the cub root of 2 (the first prime number):
+    - Compute the cube root of 2 (the first prime number):

     \\[ 2^{1/3} = 1.2599210498948732\\]